jameshfisher/jameshfisher.com/_posts/2017-02-02-how-do-i-access-environment-variables-in-c.md

   - programming
   - posix
 taggedAt: '2024-03-26'
+summary: >-
+  Access environment variables in C by using the global `environ` variable, which points to an array of string pointers representing the environment.
 ---

 Environment variables are in the global variable `environ`.
 This points to an array of pointers to strings.
 To access the variable, we declare it with `extern`.
 We can then iterate over it like a normal array.